vdn-tools/dbt-athena2/README.md

-# dbt-athena
+# dbt-athena2
 This is a adapter leveraged from [this repo](https://github.com/Tomme/dbt-athena) to better serve our custom needs.
-It includes some of new support as following:
+Its newly support listed as below:
 - Updated to new dbt-core version 1.0.x
 - Support boto3 session to take the credential from dev or prod environment
 - On schema change support for new columns added